Getty Images/iStockphoto

 Does Apple offer work profiles for iPhones?

 A work profile is a distinct area of an Android device solely dedicated to saving work data and apps, differentiating them from users' personal information.
-These are clear-cut domains that enable platform-level separation of work data and applications, allowing organizations to administer control over professional apps, data and security policies within a work profile.
+These are clear-cut domains that enable platform-level separation of work data and applications, enabling organizations to administer control over professional apps, data and security policies within a work profile.

-How does Apple's data container system work?
+How does Apple's managed device system work?

 With Apple's iOS framework, IT teams can secure corporate data with either Apple or third-party MDM software.

-• prevent unmanaged apps from reading managed contacts;
+• Prevent unmanaged apps from reading managed contacts.

-• prevent unregulated sources from opening work documents;
+• Prevent unregulated sources from opening work documents.

-• prevent work data from synchronizing with Apple's iCloud software.
+• Prevent work data from synchronizing with Apple's iCloud software.

-Android work profiles vs. Apple containerization
+Android work profiles vs. Apple managed devices

-The work profile software on Android smartphones differs from Apple's corporate container system in a few major ways.
+The work profile software on Android smartphones differs from Apple's corporate data management system in a few major ways.
 The Android Enterprise platform looks different, marking work items on a user's device with blue suitcase icons to distinguish them from personal apps.
 Users can also turn off the Android work profile at the end of the business day.

 For greater separation of corporate and personal data, organizations can enroll devices with Apple User Enrollment.
 This MDM option further ensures that user information is secure on BYOD iPhones, limiting IT's supervision of personal apps and data on enrolled devices.